 The number of alternative fuel new passenger vehicles registered in the UK grew by 58% in 2014 to 51,739 cars.
 However, diesel cars (1,240,287) remain far more popular followed by standard petrol-engine cars (1,184,409).

 Best-Selling Car Manufacturers in Britain in 2014 (Full Year)

 The 30 top-selling car marques in the United Kingdom in 2014 according to new passenger vehicle registration data released by the SMMT were:

 Top-Ten Best-Selling Car Brands in Britain in 2014 (Full Year)

 There were no changes in the relative positions of the top-selling car brands in the UK in 2014 compared to 2013.
 The first change is only at the 15th place.

-Ford and Vauxhall maintained their traditional positions as the most-popular car brands in the UK.
-Both marques sold more cars in 2014 in Britain than a year ago but both market leaders underperformed the broader market and each lost around a half a percentage point in market share.
+Ford and Vauxhall maintained their traditional positions as the most popular car brands in the UK.
+Both marques sold more cars in 2014 in Britain than a year ago but both market leaders underperformed the broader market and each lost around half a percentage point in market share.

 Toyota and Citroen somewhat underperformed the broader UK market in 2014 but maintained their relative sales positions.

 Top-30 Best-Selling Car Brands in Britain in 2014 (Full Year)